• Skip to primary navigation

 How to Go Vegan: The Basics

-Veganism is a way of life that attempts to exclude all animal exploitation and cruelty for food, clothing, entertainment, or indeed, any other purpose.
+The core values of Veganism are easy to grasp.
+Vegans attempt to exclude, from their lives, all animal exploitation and cruelty for food, clothing, entertainment, or indeed, any other purpose.

-For example, dietary vegans follow a plant-based diet.
+Dietary vegans, for example, follow a plant-based diet.
 They give up not only meat, but also dairy, eggs, and honey.

 Plant-based vegans take it one step further.
 They refuse to eat anything that doesn't grow in the ground.
 Consequently, they don't consume any processed foods.

 Then we have raw vegans.
-You won't find pans or pots in their kitchen because they don't cook their food.
-Rather, their diet consists of vegetables, fruit, grains, and nuts.
+You won’t find pans or pots in their kitchen because they don’t cook their food.
+Instead, their diet consists of vegetables, fruit, grains, and nuts.

 Ethical vegans go beyond food.
 They're vegan because they care deeply about animals.